yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/data/Campaign/CampaignSelector.md

 # CampaignSelector
-CampaignSelector object displays which campaigns to return.
+CampaignSelector object displays information and filter criteria of campaign to be operated.

 ### Service
 + [CampaignService](../../services/CampaignService.md)